Democrats face congressional rout amid historically terrible headwinds - NewsBreak

 A spate of recent polls underscore the point that, while national indicators hint at a GOP rout, that hasn’t translated into huge leads for Republican candidates.

-In Pennsylvania, a survey out this week and last shows Lt.
-Gov. John Fetterman (D) leading celebrity doctor Mehmet Oz (R) by a 9-point margin in the race for an open Senate seat and Attorney General Josh Shapiro (D) leading state Sen. Doug Mastriano (R) by 4 points in the race for governor.
-In Georgia, Sen. Raphael Warnock (D) and former NFL running back Herschel Walker (R) are tied.
+A survey out this week and last shows Pennsylvania Lt.
+Gov. John Fetterman (D) leading television celebrity doctor Mehmet Oz (R) by a nine-point margin in the race for an open Senate seat, and Attorney General Josh Shapiro (D) leading state Sen. Doug Mastriano (R) by four in the race for governor.
+In Georgia, Sen. Raphael Warnock (D) and former NFL running back Herschel Walker (R) are tied .

-One survey this week of voters in North Carolina showed former state Supreme Court Chief Justice Cheri Beasley (D) leading Rep. Ted Budd (R) in the race for Senate, while three polls last month showed Budd with leads.
-And in Ohio, a state Trump carried by a wide margin, an initial survey showed Trump-backed author J.D.
-Vance (R) outpacing Rep. Tim Ryan (D) by only 3 percentage points, with nearly 20 percent undecided.
+One survey this week of voters in North Carolina showed former Supreme Court Chief Justice Cheri Beasley (D) leading Rep. Ted Budd (R) in the race for Senate, while three polls last month showed Budd with leads.
+And in Ohio, a state Trump carried by a wide margin, an initial surve y showed Trump-backed author J.D.
+Vance (R) outpacing Rep. Tim Ryan (D) by only three percentage points, with nearly 20 percent undecided.

 “It is a challenging environment, one that we could have predicted years ago because it follows historic trends.
 It’s very difficult to break those historic trends at the national level.
 But there certainly is an opportunity, race by race, for Democrats to chart a different course,” said Matt Canter, a Democratic pollster.
 “A lot can change.
 Things can get worse, but there’s no question that things can get better as well.”